Aviation in World War I: 1917: Bloody April

 A lineup of Albatros D.IIIs of Jasta 11 in early 1917 – the second aircraft in this lineup belonged to Manfred von Richthofen.

 The first half of 1917 was a successful period for the jagdstaffeln and the much larger RFC suffered significantly higher casualties than their opponents.
-While new Allied fighters such as the Sopwith Pup, Sopwith Triplane, and SPAD S.VII were coming into service, at this stage their numbers were small, and suffered from inferior firepower: all three were armed with just a single synchronised Vickers machine gun.
+While new Allied fighters such as the Sopwith Pup, Sopwith Triplane, and SPAD S.VII were coming into service, at this stage their numbers were small, and they suffered from inferior firepower: all three were armed with just a single synchronised Vickers machine gun.
 On the other hand, the jagdstaffeln were in the process of replacing their early motley array of equipment with Albatros D-series aircraft, armed with twin synchronised MG08s.
 The D.I and D.II of late 1916 were succeeded by the new Albatros D.III, which was, in spite of structural difficulties, "the best fighting scout on the Western Front" at the time.
 Meanwhile, most RFC two-seater squadrons still flew the BE.2e, a very minor improvement on the BE.2c, and still fundamentally unsuited to air-to-air combat.

 This culminated in the rout of April 1917, known as "Bloody April".
-The RFC suffered particularly severe losses, although Trenchard's policy of "offensive patrol", which placed most combat flying on the German side of the lines, was maintained.
+The RFC suffered particularly severe losses, although Trenchard's policy of "offensive patrol," which placed most combat flying on the German side of the lines, was maintained.

 During the last half of 1917, the British Sopwith Camel and S.E.5a and the French SPAD S.XIII, all fitted with two forward firing machine guns, became available in numbers.
 The ordinary two seater squadrons in the RFC received the R.E.8 or the F.K.8, not outstanding warplanes, but far less vulnerable than the BE.2e they replaced.
 The F.E.2d at last received a worthy replacement in the Bristol F.2b.
 On the other hand, the latest Albatros, the D.V, proved to be a disappointment, as was the Pfalz D.III.
 The exotic Fokker Dr.I was plagued, like the Albatros, with structural problems.
 By the end of the year the air superiority pendulum had swung once more in the Allies' favour.